CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 This documentation is for **v1 and v2 users migrating to BCDA v3**.
 If you’re new to BCDA, our [standard BCDA documentation]({{ '/api-documentation' | relative_url }}) may be the best place to get started.

 BCDA v3 became available July 1, 2026\.
-Access to v1 and 2 will be removed in mid-2027 (date to be determined).
+Access to v1 and 2 will be removed on July 30, 2027.
 This documentation summarizes v3 changes and improvements while providing detailed steps to migrate.

 ## Topics